jfmengels/node-elm-review/documentation/tooling-integration.md

 - `type`: Equal to `"review-errors"` when the run went well (finding errors or not)
 - `errors`: The array of errors that `elm-review` found.
 If it is empty, then no errors were found (in a normal run, `elm-review` would then exit with status code 0).
 The following describe each item in the array.
   - `path`: The relative path to the file for which the (sibling) errors are reported.
-  - `errors`: The array of errors that `elm-review` found for this file.
+  - `errors`: ("single-error") The array of errors that `elm-review` found for this file.
 The following describe each item in the array.
     - `rule`: The name of the rule that reported this error.
     - `ruleLink` (optional): **(Since 2.1.2)** The link to the rule's documentation on the Elm package website, if the rule is not a local one.
     - `message`: A short description of the error.
 If you show a summary of the errors, this is what you will want to show, along with `rule`.